daniethecreator/Amazon_Vine_Analysis/README.md

 ## Summary:
-Looking at the results, it is safe to assume that the data does not appear to have a more favorable bias because the percentages are both not significantly different thant the 52%, the paid are slightly higher at 53% and the unpaid reviews are slightly lower at 48%, but the difference is not enough to suggest a bias one way or the other.
-The next step would be to analyze another data set from the Amazon Reviews and see if it follows the same pattern or if there are any significant differences.
+Looking at the results, it is safe to assume that the data does not appear to have a more favorable bias for paid reviews because the total percentage of five-star reviews was 51.7%, which is on par for the Unpaid or non-Vine reviews, 51.8%, and significantly higher (at a 95% confidence level) than the Vine reviews which was only 40.2%.
+The next step to verify that this holds true for all Vine v Non-Vine reviews would be to analyze another data set from the Amazon Reviews and see if it follows the same pattern and determine any significant differences between Vine Reviews, Non-Vine Reviews, and the Total.